Click the Image below to read our 2012 Grant Report

 Activision recently supported a great initiative started by the US Chamber of Commerce by donating $10,000 in the name of the Call of Duty Endowment.
 Last week, the Call of Duty Endowment saw firsthand the effects of the donation by traveling to Chicago as a key sponsor of the official kick off for the US Chamber of Commerce’s veteran’s career fairs.
 The Chamber has committed to hosting 100 job fairs for veterans and their spouses across the country.
 There were over 100 companies in attendance and over 1,000 veterans walked through the doors during this one day event.
 Throughout the day, the Call of Duty Endowment had a chance to talk to some veterans and even employers about the reasons veterans are great assets to any company team.
 Click here to watch the video!

-AMVETS, Student Veterans of America, Military to Medicine, the USO, and Veterans Green Jobs
+AMVETS, Student Veterans of America, Military to Medicine, and the USO

 The USO will provide career support to wounded warriors and their families through the creation of two new facilities at the Walter Reed National Military Medical Center in Bethesda, Maryland and a new medical campus at Fort Belvoir, Virginia.
 Student Veterans of America works mostly with younger veterans on college campuses, while Amvets will expand their Career Centers pilot program, which has been helping veterans living in Ohio.
-Veterans Green Jobs, based out of Colorado, looks to train veterans in the emerging field of sustainable green jobs, and Military to Medicine provides veterans with online healthcare training and employment assistance in the medical field.
+Military to Medicine provides veterans with online healthcare training and employment assistance in the medical field.

 For more information on the organizations and their employment training programs, follow the links below.